bounswe/bounswe2023group4/reports/m2_group4.md

 ### Profile unit tests
 Profile endpoints are tested with mock data.
 Since the logic is in ProfileService class the tests are written for it.
 Every endpoint is tested for success and failure cases.
 ## Mobile

+# General Test Plan

+# Status of Annotation Features

+# Plans For Annotation

 # Individual Contributions
 ## Member: Emre Batuhan Göç